pythonnet/pythonnet/doc/source/python.rst

    PYTHONNET_CORECLR_RUNTIME_CONFIG=/path/to/runtimeconfig.json

 .. note::
    Only string parameters are supported this way.
+It has the advantage, though, that the same configuration will be used for subprocesses as well.

 Constructing a ``Runtime`` instance ...................................